miladshiraniUCB/Fake-Real-News-Classification/README.md

 ## Recommendations to Improve the Model

-We would recommend to gather more data and also to use combination of different layers in addition to the embedding layer such as [LSTM](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) or [Conv1D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv1D) and also we would recommend to optimize the hyperparameters of the model by using [optuna](https://optuna.org/) .
+We would recommend to gather more data and also to use combination of different layers in addition to the embedding layer such as [LSTM](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) or [Conv1D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv1D) and also we would recommend to optimize the hyperparameters of the model by using [optuna](https://optuna.org/).

+## Repository Structure

+"""
+├── Images: Images for README
+├── Notebook: Modeling Notebooks
+├── PDFs: PDF files of the notebooks and Presentation ├── Project-Presentation-LaTeX-Files: LaTeX files of the presentation ├── Toronto-Data : data used for modeling
+├── Train-Test-Split: dataframes for creating train and test sets ├── mel_spectrogram: mel spectrograms of the audio files to be used for modeling ├── README.md : project information and repository structure
+"""